 Insert the outer compression nut and ferrule over the air line.
+Ferrule should be orientated as per Fig.17.

 Push the airline into the compression fitting body and screw the outer nut down onto it.
 Using a 12mm spanner, tighten the outer nut onto the compression fitting body.